Sarthak2143/leetcode/README.md

 # Leetcode

-This is an archive of my all solutions to `Leetcode` problems and other things associated with it.
+This is an archive of my all solutions to `leetcode` problems and other things associated with it.

 [My Profile](https://leetcode.com/shinero) on **leetcode**.